Unlimited Nano Banana 2 + 50% off your first month with code BIRTHDAY2026 Start free → Start free →

 • If you freeze before you even start, lead with content coach to get the idea moving, then hand off to the rest.

-The five only become a real social media team once the scheduler is connected, because that is the step that takes the work off your plate instead of just speeding up your typing.
+The chain only becomes a real social media team once the scheduler is connected, because that is the step that takes the work off your plate instead of just speeding up your typing.

 Final Recommendation

-If you want AI to run your social media instead of just helping you write, these five Claude skills are the smallest set that gets you there.
+If you want AI to run your social media instead of just helping you write, these seven Claude skills are the smallest set that gets you there.
 Set up your brand brief first, let the writer and grader handle drafts, and connect the scheduler to Blotato so every approved post actually ships.
-You can start the whole chain on a free 7-day Blotato trial and see your first AI-drafted post go live the same day.
+Once that loop works, repurpose is what turns it into volume, because it feeds the same machine from content you already made.